 While rare, there are cases of Dengue Fever in Central America.
 This is a tropical disease caused by a virus transmitted through mosquito bites.
 Symptoms include fever, fatigue, headache, eye pain, rashes, and muscle aches.
 The virus often spreads more during the rainy season and usually affects the local population.
 There is no vaccine to prevent Dengue Fever, but you can protect yourself by using mosquito repellent and nets.
 Mosquitos are most active during sunrise and sunset, so it is crucial to apply mosquito repellent and/or wear long-sleeved clothes during these times.
 If you believe you may have contracted Dengue Fever, you should see a doctor right away.
 Malaria is generally not considered a problem in Costa Rica.
 It is common practice for clinics and doctors to require patients to pay for their consultation or hospitalization upfront, and then file a claim with the insurance company for reimbursement.
-You will need a doctor's note and receipts to obtain a reimbursement.
 In any serious cases, your insurance company will need to be informed about your condition so they can have their own doctors consult on the treatment plans.